danielhocevar/BigDataBowl2023/README.md

 ### Dataset

-Our dataset directory contains the csv we used to conduct our analysis of OPLE/DPLE by team.
+Our Dataset directory contains the csv we used to conduct our analysis of OPLE/DPLE by team.
 This dataset includes the playId, gameId, CPP data at every frame of the dataset, play data from the Plays dataset as well as information from the PFF Scouting Dataset.
 This dataset includes only plays discussed in our Data Preparation section of the Kaggle submission.

 ### Formulas

-Our formulas directory contains a pdf containing the formulas we applied to develop our CPP model in addition to our OPLE/DPLE Survival Analysis Metric.
+Our Formulas directory contains a pdf containing the formulas we applied to develop our CPP model in addition to our OPLE/DPLE Survival Analysis Metric.

 ### Figures